 All inbound troops are directed to initially check in with the gaining unit command support staff on the first duty day of arrival before attempting any other in-processing.

-Patrick AFB features healthcare provided by the 45th Medical Group and offers basic outpatient services–there is no emergency room.
-Services at Patrick healthcare facilities includes:
+Patrick SFB features healthcare provided by the 45th Medical Group and offers basic outpatient services–there is no emergency room.
+Services at Patrick healthcare facilities include: